ayellowraven/projectplaten/README.markdown

 1. Clone the git repository to the location you desire using:

-		git clone git://github.com/symphonycms/symphony-2.git
+		git clone git@github.com:ayellowraven/projectplaten.git

 1. Run the following command to ensure the submodules are cloned:

 		git submodule update --init --recursive

 1. Point your web browser at <http://example.com/install/> and provide details for establishing a database connection and about your server environment.
+(It may tell you the `static_section` extension was not enabled, do not worry.)

 1. Remove installer files: